kingluddite/web-dev-notes/wordpress/bootstrap-wordpress-part-4.md

 ## Fix wrong link to single.php page

 We need it to go to a different single template, one that we will build now.
-This single.php page will be just for our porfolio section.
+This `single.php` page will be just for our portfolio section.

 ## Single Page for Portfolio